ropensci/iheatmapr/cran-comments.md

 ## Release Overview

-Minor update to testing to accomodate changes in testthat package.
-Tests should now run with both development and previous release versions of testthat.
+Minor update to fix issues with package on R-devel.
+Issues were related to updates to S4Vectors Bioconductor package.
+Tests now pass on R-devel (checked on rhub and rocker).

 ## R CMD check results